PlatformAwareProgramming/CloudClusters.jl/README.md

 ## Running computations on the cluster

-The user may execute parallel computations on the cluster by using _Distributed.jl_ to communicate with cluster nodes from the master process and _MPI.jl_ to implement the parallel computation between cluster nodes.
+The user may execute parallel computations on the cluster by using _Distributed.jl_ operations.
+In fact, the user can employ any distributed computing package that can help him/her to launch computations in a set of running worker processes.

 The following code launches a simple _MPI.jl_ code in the _my_first_cluster_, using the ```@everywhere``` primitive of _Distributed.jl_.